Convergence of the Discrete Minimum Energy Path: Main results

-\begin{remark} Theorem \ref{thm2:conv} gives the convergence of the discrete MEP obtained by the NEB method.
-For the other widely used method, the string method, the discrete path $\phi_h$ is evolved by the driving force
+\begin{remark} Theorem \ref{thm2:conv} gives the convergence of the discrete MEP obtained by the NEB method, with the driving force $\F_h$ given in \eqref{eq:NEBf}.
+It is likely that our analysis can be generalized to the discrete MEP obtained from other methods, particularly the string method.
+For the string method, the discrete path $\phi_h$ is evolved by the driving force

-Instead of using a force in tangent direction as that in the NEB method, a redistribution of the images is performed at each step during the evolution \cite{2007string}.
-Then the discrete MEP defined by the stationary state of the string method $\bar{\phi}_h^{\rm string}$ is such that the force $\F^{\rm string}$ vanishes and the images are equally distributed along the path.
-This implies $\F(\bar{\phi}_h^{\rm string})=0$, and thus $\bar{\phi}_h^{\rm string}$ is exactly the same path as that obtained by the NEB method.
-Therefore, the convergence result also holds for the discrete MEP from the string method.
+together with a redistribution of the images at each step during the evolution \cite{2007string}.
+Then the corresponding discrete MEP is defined by the stationary state of the equation $\F_h^{\rm string}(\bar{\phi}_h)=0$, such that the images on $\bar{\phi}_h$ are equally distributed along the path.
+This gives the same path as that obtained by the NEB method.
+However, most practical implementations of the string method employ cubic spline interpolations to obtain the tangent and additional work would be required to generalize our analysis. \end{remark}

-However, many implementations of the string method employ cubic spline interpolatin to obtain the tangent and additional work would be required to extend our analysis to those schemes. \end{remark}
+\begin{remark} The critical ingredient in the proof of Theorem \ref{thm2:conv} will be the stability of the discrete MEP, or rather, stability of the discrete MEP equation.
+However, our strategy will {\em not} be to prove stability of the operator $\mathcal{G}_h$ defined in \eqref{eq:NEBf}.
+In Section~\ref{sec:stab_dmep} we will first reformulate the discrete MEP equation in terms of a carefully rescaled operator, for which we are then able to prove the stability in Theorem~\ref{le:stab_dmep}, which is our main new technical result. \end{remark}